lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

 ## YAML101 - YAML AINT MARKUP LANGUAGE ##

 #### YAML Introduction ####
-* YAML: human readable data serialization language that specifies a consistent data structure conversion format for data storage/transmission using Unicode character set
+* YAML: a human readable data serialization language that specifies a consistent data structure conversion format for data storage/transmission using a Unicode character set
   * format: key:value pairs, lists, dictionaries
 * #### key:value ####
   * in a YAML document: you will find an unordered collection of key:value pairs where each key has a corresponding value